gnss-sdr/gnss-sdr/drivers/gr-gn3s/README.md

 # Using the GN3S V2 GPS Sampler as a signal source with GNSS-SDR

+GN3S V2's sampling frequency is 8.1838 Msps, delivering a signal with an intermediate frequency of 38400 Hz.
 This is an example of a gnss-sdr configuration file for a GPS L1 C/A receiver using the *GN3S_Signal_Source* implementation:

 ~~~~~~
 GNSS-SDR.internal_fs_hz=2727933.33  ; 8183800/3